Antonio Pietro Cortinovis

-Antonio Pietro Cortinovis (7 November 1885 – 10 April 1984) - in religious Cecilio Maria da Costa Serina - was a Lombard Roman Catholic professed religious from the Order of Friars Minor Capuchin.
+Antonio Pietro Cortinovis (7 November 1885 – 10 April 1984), religious name Cecilio Maria da Costa Serina, was a Lombard from the Capuchin friar.
 He had set his heart on entering the religious life despite his initial reluctance due to him pondering on his unworthiness.
 This belief manifested in his childhood which motivated him to decide against entering the priesthood.
-But his religious formation in the order was pushed back due to World War I and he was unable to make his solemn religious profession until the war had concluded.
+But his religious formation in the order was pushed back due to World War I and he was unable to make his perpetual vows until the war had concluded.

 Cortinovis served as a porter and beggar for the order in their convent in Milan and remained there until his death.
 He established the Opera San Francesco in 1959 in order to work with the poor and was a foundation that earned the support of the Archbishop of Milan (and future pope) Giovanni Battista Montini.

-The beatification process opened in Milan in 1993 and he became titled as a Servant of God.
+The beatification process opened in Milan in 1993.
 Pope Francis confirmed his heroic virtue and named him as Venerable on 6 March 2018.